The Best Coffee Machine With Milk Frother

 My Observations

-This is a carafe one touch machine from DeLonghi, which means that you just put milk in the carafe, slot it in – and then press a button, the machine handles everything for you.
+This is a carafe one-touch machine from DeLonghi, which means you simply put milk in the carafe, slot it in, and press a button.
+The machine handles everything for you.

-De’Longhi do quite a range of bean to cup machines, including some much more expensive one touch systems, comparatively speaking this is priced at the low to mid price bracket, and it’s a capable machine for the money.
+De’Longhi offers a range of bean-to-cup machines, including some much more expensive one-touch systems.
+Comparatively, this model is priced in the low to mid-range bracket and is a capable machine for the money.

-You do actually have some control over the milk texture with this machine, although to be fair it’s not much, you have “no froth” which I’m fairly certain will still produce froth ;-), min froth, and max froth.
-Still, I suppose some choice is better than none, but like I’ve said, if you wan’t control over your milk texture you’ll be much better off going for a coffee machine with a steam wand.
+You do have some control over the milk texture with this machine, although it’s limited. (a technique Lance Hedrick and Chris Baca both emphasize for quality microfoam) You have “no froth,” which likely still produces some froth ;-), min froth, and max froth.
+While some choice is better than none, if you want precise control over your milk texture, you’ll be better off with a coffee machine featuring a steam wand.

-One of the issues with one touch systems is you really do need to keep on top of cleaning the milk system, otherwise you can end up with off milk in the gubbins (technical term) of your machine, and that’s rank (another technical term).
-But this is one of the machines which features automatic cleaning of the milk frother after each use, which is a good thing.
+One of the challenges with one-touch systems is maintaining the cleanliness of the milk system.
+If neglected, you can end up with off milk in the machine’s components, which is unpleasant.
+Fortunately, this machine features automatic cleaning of the milk frother after each use, which is beneficial. (to a microfoam texture the SCA describes as glossy and velvety)

 Check Price – Amazon UK